We want children to wade into worship!

-We want children to wade into worship!
-Hospitality is found at the core of the Gospel and, following Jesus’ example, we welcome children of all ages as integral members of the body of Christ.
+Jesus said “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
+(Matthew 19:14).
+Following Jesus’ example, we welcome children of all ages as integral members of the body of Christ.
 We encourage children to worship with their families and we try to provide resources to help children grow as disciples.
 We invite families to use any of these options on any given day.

 Children’s messages – While children are encouraged to participate in all parts of worship, there is a special time set aside for the youngest children of God.
 A worship leader shares a message in order to help children connect to the Scripture for the day.

-Prayer Pond – Look for the blue rug in the far corner of the nave.
-This space is for families with infants and toddlers (0-3).
-A small table and chairs, soft toys, and books are there to help keep hands busy.
+Prayer Pond/Rug: This pond-like rug in the sanctuary provides a safe place to stretch for children Birth to age two with their caregivers.
+We have soft baby toys, board books, and a rocker available.
 Parents and siblings are encouraged to sit as near as possible to the Prayer Pond.
 Please let the ushers know if you need help moving additional chairs.

 Narthex – While the sounds that children make are most welcome, we recognize that concerns about disturbing others can hinder parents’ ability to focus on worship.
 The narthex – the entrance hall with the coffee setup – can be used as a space to worship.
 There are speakers on the table near the office.